-Susannah Gent is a film maker & artist working in experimental narrative fiction and fine art taxidermy.
+Susannah Gent is a film maker & artist based in Sheffield (South Yorkshire UK).

-In 2005 Susannah began to work in fine art taxidermy and quickly began exhibiting.
-During a residency in 2010 at Bank Street Arts, Susannah embarked on a collaboration with poets Fay Musselwhite and Lindalee Welsh resulting in performance work at both the Sheffield Poetry Festival and Off the Shelf literary festival in 2011.
+Between 2005 and 2010 Susannah worked in fine art taxidermy including a year-long residency at Bank Street Arts, during which Susannah embarked on a collaboration with poets Fay Musselwhite and Lindalee Welsh (Sheffield Poetry Festival 2010 and Off the Shelf literary festival, 2011).

 Susannah is a founding member of the Walking Arts Research Group at Sheffield Hallam University.
 Outputs include Solar: Walking at the Speed of Light, an app that guides a walking trail from the city centre into the Peak District based on a scaled down version of the solar system.
 Susannah's film for the planet Mars: Influence of Mars, screened at international film festivals in Oberhausen, Kassel, and Hamburg and was broadcast by the French / German channel Arte in 2020.